Free Scale-Ready Assessment — see how your business scores on the 60-15-15 standard.Book yours →

 3. What are common direct costs included in COGS for service businesses?

+COGS represents the direct costs required to deliver a service, and in product businesses it can also include inventory-related costs.
 Direct costs typically include billable labor costs such as wages, taxes, and benefits for employees delivering the service, contractor fees tied directly to projects, and project-specific expenses.
 Indirect costs like administrative expenses, overhead costs, and marketing are excluded from COGS.
+For retail businesses, COGS can be calculated as Beginning Inventory + Purchases – Ending Inventory.
+In product businesses, common components include manufacturing costs and material costs, and Weighted Average Cost averages the cost of all inventory items.

 4. What is a good gross profit margin for a service-based company?

 While benchmarks vary by industry, many service businesses aim for a gross profit margin around 60%.
-This level usually provides enough margin to cover operating expenses, overhead, and marketing costs while leaving room for profit.
+This level usually provides enough margin to cover operating expenses, overhead, and marketing costs while helping maximize gross profit and leaving more room for overhead and profit.
 However, it’s important to compare your margins to industry benchmarks and adjust based on your specific business model.

 5. How can I improve my gross profit margin?

-Improving gross profit margin involves strategies such as optimizing pricing strategies (including value-based pricing), reducing direct labor costs through better resource allocation and operational efficiency, controlling scope creep and rework, and managing contractor expenses.
+Improving gross profit margin often starts with better pricing strategies, tighter resource allocation, and lower cogs, along with reducing direct labor expense, reducing costs through better contractor and scope management, and controlling scope creep and rework.
 Monitoring your income statement regularly helps identify areas to boost profitability.

 6. What is the difference between gross profit margin and net profit margin?